Mir-Ismayil-Asadullayev/CodeAcademy_Final/README.md

-Final project of education in Code Academy web developer
+Final project of education in Code Academy as a web developer
+used:
+# C#
+# .NET 'MVC pattern'
+# Jquery
+# HTML
+# CSS